 How to get from Bangkok to Kanchanaburi by train

-Kanchanaburi train
+Bangkok to Kanchanaburi train

 As one of the most iconic and poignant railway destinations in the world, Kanchanaburi draws a huge number of visitors each year.
 Only two and a half hours from Bangkok by train, the town is the gateway to the infamous bridge over the River Kwai, plus various museums and memorials dedicated to the people who lost their lives building the railway.